hotosm/hotosm-website/_posts/2018-06-22-map-viz-for-hot.md

 - Jump to the respective project tasking manager page &
 - Filter projects across different years

+• Country page statistics at present is restricted to just tasking manager projects.
+A toggle view is planned to alternate between OpenStreetMap & HOTOSM counts for each country.

 • At present there is a separate page for each project listing out coordinators, duration, impact areas and description of the project.
 A map view is being planned for this page to highlight the geographical coverage & let end user understand the mapping progress through the project duration.
 Similar to country page, there will be numbers on area covered, mappers & edit counts.